ryantd42/NY-Legislative-Git/2023/A4085A-2023/bill.md

   February 9, 2023
   ___________

- Introduced  by M. of A. DURSO -- read once and referred to the Committee on Codes
+ Introduced  by  M.  of  A. DURSO, E. BROWN, BENDETT, GALLAHAN, K. BROWN, McDONOUGH, SLATER, CURRAN, DeSTEFANO, FLOOD, MCGOWAN,  BYRNES,  BRABE- NEC,  REILLY, TAGUE, JENSEN, DiPIETRO, BEEPHAN, NOVAKHOV, GRAY -- read once and referred to the Committee on Codes --  committee  discharged, bill  amended,  ordered  reprinted  as amended and recommitted to said committee

- AN ACT to amend the penal law, in relation to including exposing a first responder to fentanyl,  fentanyl  derivatives  or  opiates  containing fentanyl  or  fentanyl derivatives in the definition of the offense of assault in the first degree
+ AN ACT to amend the penal law, in relation to including exposing a first responder or correction officer to fentanyl, fentanyl  derivatives  or opiates  containing fentanyl or fentanyl derivatives in the definition of the offense of assault in the first degree

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS: